 Offer a Sweater

-Look out for little snow or ice balls that may get caught in-between his toes or in the foot hair.
-Iced sidewalks can cause chapped paws as well, and should either be avoided with boots or you should be sure to wash off your pet's paws after a walk with a warm washcloth.
-If left unwashed, your dog may lick his dry paws, ingesting the salt, which can lead to gastrointestinal irritation.
+Look out for little snow or ice balls that may get caught in-between the toes or in the foot hair.
+Iced sidewalks and salt can cause chapped paws as well.
+They should either be avoided with boots or you should be sure to wash your pet's paws after a walk with a warm washcloth.
+If left unwashed, your dog may lick its dry paws and ingest the salt, which can lead to gastrointestinal irritation.

 Reduce Fly-Away Fur

 Pets often develop dry skin, dull coats, and static-filled fur during the winter as a result of artificial heat from furnaces.
 Ask your veterinarian or at the pet store about fatty acid supplements which help counteract the drying effects of winter weather.
 A humidifier in the home can help your entire family's skin as well.

 Combing your pup can create even more static.
 Before grooming, use a wire hanger to “ground” the charge and get rid of the static.
 Carefully stroke your dog with the long (smooth) bottom edge of the metal hanger from its neck to tail, and on both sides.
 Avoid the face or other tender areas.

 Pets stay warm by burning fuel—the food they eat.
 They need more calories to generate increased body warmth, too, especially if they’re outside pets and can’t rely on your warm lap.
 Puppy food and “performance” diets offer more calories but you may also need to increase the portions, especially if your pup spends much time outside.

 If your dog won't eat all the extra food during scheduled meals, increase the number of times it's fed each day.
 Most will be more than happy to partake in an extra snack.